JHU-PL-Lab/www-fpse/lecture/side-effects.md

 ```

 * Exceptions are in fact first-class data, all of the single type `exn`
- - This is rarely useful.
+ - But, this feature is rarely useful.

 ```ocaml
 # let ex = Boom "oops";;